Follow TV Tropes

 • The name Troodon is used here with Enoshima's Niko and Vena, despite the name having been rendered scientifically dubious following an extensive re-examination of Troodon fossils reassigning the vast majority of material to Stenonychosaurus (which had been previously sunk into the Troodon genus in the 1980s).

-• Troodon, although commendably portrayed as being thickly feathered, is depicted with half-formed proto-wings rather than the large bird-like wings it would've more likely have had.
-The Archaeopteryx seen in an Imagine Spot has the same issue.
+• The maniraptorans, although commendably portrayed as being thickly feathered, are depicted with half-formed proto-wings rather than the large bird-like wings they would've more likely have had.

 • The Edmontosaurus that appears in an Imagine Spot in Chapter 11 is shown without the row of raised scales along its back, as we now know they would have had based on some exceptionally well-preserved specimens.
 It does seem to have a ridge along its back which suggests the scales are hidden underneath skin, based on a hypothesis that is now considered unlikely.